LaunchCodeEducation/csharp-web-dev-curriculum/content/web-api-rest/studio/_index.md

 Select the *Create New* button to create a new request

 {{% notice blue "Note" "rocket" %}}
-The above screenshot and the screenshots on this page are of the Linux version of Postman.
-The *Create New* button on your launchpad should also be located under the "Start with something new" section of the home page.
+The above screenshot is from the Home page on Postman.
+If you are on the Workshop page choose the *New* button on the top right of the *My Workspace* pane located on the left side.
 {{% /notice %}}

 ### Creating a New Request